Why Veterans Make Thriving Franchisees

 Hard work comes with many rewards

 Adapting quickly to tackle and overcome daily challenges is one of the things that translates directly from military service, according to Chad Rubin (Nurse Next Door Franchise Partner in Delaware).
-“You’ll be expected to find solutions that not only get you through your current challenge, but set yourself and your business up for ongoing success.”
+You'll be expected to find solutions that not only get you through your current challenge, but set yourself and your business up for ongoing success.
+While there may be no magic formula for success, vets can apply their motivated attitudes and aptitude for perseverance to their business.
+"It still continues to amaze me how much can be accomplished by sheer determination and power of will," he says.

-Veterans may be looking to find a role that replaces “the sense of purpose and camaraderie we become accustomed to in the military,” Chad adds.
-“Finding a new career or business opportunity that gives meaning and allows you to pour your heart into it can be difficult, but with so many great options out there, it’s definitely possible.”
+"Veterans may be looking to find a role that replaces the sense of purpose and camaraderie we become accustomed to in the military," Chad adds.
+"Finding a new career or business opportunity that gives meaning and allows you to pour your heart into it can be difficult, but with so many great options out there, it's definitely possible."

-Veterans’ advice for veterans getting into franchising
+Veterans advice for veterans getting into franchising

 Chad's biggest piece of advice is simple: "Do your homework."
 Buying a franchise is a major decision.
 He suggests learning as much as possible about the organization so you understand everything from operations, potential costs, culture, and how the head office works with franchisees.